Sources: 19 Austin police officers indicted in protest probe

 AUSTIN, Texas (AP) — A Texas grand jury indicted 19 Austin police officers on charges of aggravated assault with a deadly weapon for their actions during 2020 protests over racial injustice that spread nationwide following the killing of George Floyd, according to people familiar with the matter.

 Multiple people spoke to The Associated Press Thursday on condition of anonymity because they were not authorized to discuss the case publicly.
-Austin Police Association President Ken Cassidy confirmed 19 officers are facing charges.
+Austin Police Association President Ken Casaday confirmed 19 officers are facing charges but did not have details.

 It ranks among the most indictments on a single police department in the U.S. over tactics used by officers during the widespread protests — methods that led to the resignation or ouster of several police chiefs across the country.

-Note: This story was first published Feb.
-17, 2022.
-It was updated Feb.
-18, 2022, to correct the spelling of the Austin Police Association president’s name.
-He is Ken Casaday, not Ken Cassidy.